top of page

 2. It was the first place where the tabernacle became a permanent structure.

-3. Two million Jews would gather at Shiloh on the main festivals and would camp on the surrounding hills.
+3. Two million Jews gathered at Shiloh on the main festivals and camped on the surrounding hills.

 4. The Ark of the Covenant resided here within the tabernacle.
-The ark contained the following 3 items:
+The ark contained the following three items:

 • Tablets of the 10 Commandments.